QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-2-3.md

 ## Chapter 8 Lambda and the Ultimate {#chapter-8-lambda-and-the-ultimate}

-In the previous chapters, we've seen over and over that a function takes **list or atom** as input, and produces **list or atom** as output.In this chapter, we will see a function takes input and returns **functions**.
-Technically, a costant/atom is a function too, which takes itself as argument and returns itself.
+In the previous chapters, we've seen over and over that a function takes **list or atom** as input and returns **list or atom** as output.
+In this chapter, we will be learning how to write a function that takes input and returns **functions**.
+Technically, a digit/atom is a function too, which takes itself as argument and returns itself.
+Taking an naive example, the function1 is a functional projection which takes `a` (a constant function) as argument and returns function2 (equivelent in concept) as output.
+It's called currying.

-We might no longer spercify whether every input is an argument or an function.
-But it will always be beneficial to ask yourself, which functions has been previously defined, and how its default arguments are tweaked in developing the current function.
-For example, in nature function 1 is a function which takes `a` as argument and returns function 2 (an equality checking function) as output.

 {{< highlight scheme >}}
 (define function1